 Hiring managers look for someone with who they have good chemistry with.
 This chemistry is established when you have things in common with them — either at work or outside of work — and can have good conversations about them.
 If you tend to agree with everything your interviewer says just to please them, you'll come across as fake and your prospective manager will have a hard time trusting you.
 When you try too hard, people tend to wonder what it is that you have to hide by being so overly enthusiastic.
 Are you trying to compensate for your insecurities?
 Or are you so lacking in personality that you have nothing interesting to add to the conversation?
 Either way, being a “yes man” will not work in your favor in the long run.
 Instead, try to have a natural conversation that makes the manager comfortable and builds rapport with them.

-When going for a job interview, you want to be able to highlight your qualifications without sounding too smug and conceited.
+You want to be able to highlight your qualifications and avoid sounding arrogant when going for a job interview.
 Be mindful of your tone when you answer interview questions.
 The way you answer questions can convey a lot about your personality, so be humble and honest when you talk about your accomplishments.